 It’s not all doom and gloom, though!
 Banned Books Week is celebrating its 30th Birthday this year, and according to the American Library Association, it deserves a huge cake:

 The books featured during Banned Books Week have all been targeted with removal or restrictions in libraries and schools.
 While books have been and continue to be banned, part of the Banned Books Week celebration is the fact that, in a majority of cases, the books have remained available.
 This happens only thanks to the efforts of librarians, teachers, students, and community members who stand up and speak out for the freedom to read.

 Take a minute this week to reflect on some of your favorite books—from childhood, high school, college—it doesn’t matter.
-Then, check out some of the lists (more here, here and here) of most commonly banned and challenged books.
+Then, check out some of the lists (including challenged classics, lists by decade, and challenged authors) of most commonly banned and challenged books.
 What you find might surprise you.
 How many banned books have you read?
 Tell us in the comments—we’d love to hear from you!